International sanctions against Israel in 2025

 Targeted US sanctions: asset freeze and visa restrictions

-In 2024 and 2025, the United States introduced several packages of targeted sanctions.
+In 2024 and 2025, the United States introduced several packages of proposed sanctions.
 Their primary target became Israeli settlers accused of acts of violence against the Palestinian population in the West Bank.
-These measures were intended to demonstrate Washington’s disapproval of the escalation of tensions and the undermining of efforts toward resolution.
+These measures were intended to demonstrate Washington’s disapproval of the escalation of tensions and the undermining of efforts toward resolving settler violence.
 The sanctions also affected organizations that, according to U.S. authorities, were involved in fundraising to support extremist settler groups.

 The restrictions imposed by Washington are personalized in nature and aimed at isolating specific entities from the international financial system.
 These measures are designed to limit their operational capabilities and send a clear signal about the inadmissibility of violence.
 Among the tools applied, the following can be highlighted: